scwong85/linkedin_jobsearch/README.md

 - `pip install -r requirements.txt`

 ## Skill ingestion
-- Create a `skill_datas` folder and put your skills in a txt file in this folder.
+- Create a `skills_data` folder and put your skills in a txt file in this folder.
 - Run `python ingest.py <language_model>`
 - Example: `python ingest.py llama3`